 Apache Mesos is a distributed resource manager for scheduling applications across the data center on a shared cluster (either running on-premises or on cloud infrastructure).
 Mesos provides efficient resource isolation and sharing across distributed applications or frameworks, abstracting CPU, memory, storage, and other compute resources away from machines, enabling building and running fault-tolerant, scalable distributed applications and services.

 Mesos is being extended to support GPUs as a native system resource.
-This new capability is thanks to an engineering partnership between Mesosphere and NVIDIA that allows Mesos to treat GPU resources the same way it treats CPU and system memory resources.
+This new capability is thanks to an engineering partnership between Mesosphere and NVIDIA that enables Mesos to treat GPU resources in the same way that it treats CPU and system memory resources.
 This enables accelerated applications to share fine-grained GPU resources on a common data center cluster to deliver higher application throughput and resource efficiency.
 It also simplifies data center operations by removing the overhead of managing multiple independent clusters.

-Easily Containerize GPU-accelerated Applications
+Easily containerize GPU-accelerated applications

 Containers wrap applications into an isolated virtual environment to simplify data center deployment.
 By including all application dependencies (binaries and libraries), application containers run seamlessly in any data center environment.

 Docker, the leading container platform, can now be used to containerize GPU-accelerated applications.
 To make it easier to deploy GPU-accelerated applications in software containers, NVIDIA has released open-source utilities to build and run Docker container images for GPU-accelerated applications.
 This means you can easily containerize and isolate accelerated applications without any modifications and deploy them on any supported GPU-enabled infrastructure.

 The NVIDIA Docker Recipe, instructions, and examples are now available in the /NVIDIA/nvidia-docker GitHub repo.
 Building a Docker image with support for CUDA is easy with a single command: